-OST 132 Keyboard Skill Building 1 2 0 2

-Prerequisites: OST 080 OR OST 131 OR OST 134
+2 OST 132 Keyboard Skill Building Prerequisites: OST 080 OR OST 131 OR OST 134 accuracy in keyboarding.

-This course is designed to increase speed and improve accuracy in keyboarding.
 Emphasis is placed on diagnostic tests to identify accuracy and speed deficiencies followed by corrective drills.
 Upon completion, students should be able to keyboard rhythmically with greater accuracy and speed.